panicmechanic/ZMD/Readme.md

 - Make inventory a combination of equipped and other inventory
 - Move passable set from monster_move_or_attack() to move()
 - Create an extra map to store pathfinding in without monster blocks.
 - Add an effect to increase stealth for every adjacent wall to player - sneaking
+- Seems I can't apply an effect to monsters?
+(When attempting to apply burning effect to monsters with cast_fireball())

 #Alpha TODO: